Best Way to Add Fake Snow to Brighten Your Decor

 - plastic utensil or craft stick for mixing

-SNOW NOTE: the one below looks as close as I could find to what I used.
+SNOW NOTE: the one linked above looks as close as I could find to what I used.
 You want a fine powder type, not the larger shredded cellophane type

 Now that you have all your supplies,